Quadrilatero d'oro

 • End your tour with a visit to the Chiesa di San Maurizio al Monastero Maggiore, a 16th-century royal chapel and former Benedictine nunnery, famous for its exquisite frescoes and the ‘Hall of Nuns’.

 Milan is a vast, affluent modern city in the north of Italy – a central hub of Italian finance and industry.
 It is also famous for its fashion, its Renaissance architecture – and of course its art collections.
-Your tour takes you to some lesser-known gems, ‘museum houses’ to really discover the artistic heart of this vibrant city.
+Your tour takes you to some lesser-known gems, ‘museum houses’ to discover the artistic heart of this vibrant city.

 The Poldi Pezzoli has variously been described as a casket of wonders, a shrine of art and precious things, and was the life-passion of Gian Giacomo Poldi Pezzoli, an Italian count and voracious art collector in the 19th century.
-The museum is really his private house, filled with gems from the Italian Renaissance by artists such as Botticelli, Canaletto, Bellini and Piero Della Francesco among others.
+The museum is his private house, filled with gems from the Italian Renaissance by artists such as Botticelli, Canaletto, Bellini and Piero Della Francesco among others.
 It contains a vast, eclectic collection of paintings, drawings, sculptures, armoury, jewellery, clocks and watches, porcelain and pottery, glass and textiles.
 Truly Aladdin’s Cave of Wonders.

 Next, explore another historic ‘house museum’ the fabulous and eccentric Museo Bagatti Valsecchi with a stunning collection of sculptures and paintings from the Renaissance.
 Founded by two brothers, Barons Giuseppe and Fausto Bagatti Valsecchi at the end of the 19th century, it is filled with art, pottery, scientific instruments and of course Renaissance masterpieces.
 Of particular note is Bellini’s Saint Justine.
 As Giuseppe described it: